 Where traffic previously had been mostly flat, we were able to achieve a 51.91% increase in month-over-month organic traffic.

 Source: Google Analytics

-By turning our strategy upon our own website, we have seen great results in not only traffic and reach into new markets, but leads that come from Google.
-With this data, we will be continuing this strategy on our own website, as well as recommending it to clients.
+By turning our strategy upon our own website, we have seen great results in traffic and reach into new markets and leads that come from Google.
+With this data, we will be continuing this strategy on our own website and recommending it to clients.